ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_1/Transcripts/Prose/cFPIP-01LA_Physics as Information Processing  ~ Chris Fields ~ Lecture 1.m4a.sentences.csv_transcript.md

 People were starting to think about quantum field theory before they made this simple realization that's formulated in the Wick rotation.
 So this is a harboring of things to come.

-### Goedel's Theorem and the incompleteness of mathematics
+### Gödel's Theorem and the Incompleteness of Mathematics

-22:43 But before we continue in physics, we need to backtrack in time a little bit, and look at what the mathematicians were doing.
+22:43 But before we continue in physics, we need to backtrack in time a little bit and look at what the mathematicians were doing.

 So across the hall in the math department (one year after the Solvay conference), in 1929 [?]
-Kurt Goedel proved his famous first incompleteness theorem.
+Kurt Gödel proved his famous first incompleteness theorem.
 And the theorem states that "No formal system that contains arithmetic can be both **consistent** and **complete**."
 And that means that either there are true statements that aren't provable in the formal system, or there are false statements that *are* provable, or, of course, both.
-And Goedel's proof is actually extremely simple.
+And Gödel's proof is actually extremely simple.
 Almost all of the work in the proof is setting up all of the notation and procedures and so forth to formulate within arithmetic the sentence, "This sentence is not provable."

 23:49 And once you have that sentence formulated within arithmetic, then the conclusion of the proof is obvious.